CodeBreaker61/guitarClass/README.md

 # Project

-A simple dashboard to be used by a guitar instructor and his students
+A simple dashboard to be used by a guitar instructor and his students.
+The App is responsive.

 # Installation and Setup